 - 5. Investment governance is delegated to the Investment Committee including the provision of key documents such as this Implementation Statement. - 6.
-The Investment Committee held 12 meetings during 2022.
+The Investment Committee held 6 meetings during 2023.
 The Investment Committee received detailed information on the performance of the investment strategy quarterly against its long term targets and risk measures and discussed it with the investment advisers.
-This information was formally reported to each quarterly Trustee meeting.
+This information was formally reported to each quarterly Trustee meeting. - 7.
+The primary investment objectives for the growth funds in the Cheviot Lifeplan are to achieve inflation-related returns over a full market cycle of about five years with less fluctuations in value than the market.
+Returns are also measured against a market benchmark.
+In general, the inflation related returns were met during 2023 but longer term returns were still behind, as a result of the very high levels of inflation.